 I was chatting about these little observations with Jeannie, a client.
 Jeannie described a moment when she facilitated a sales meeting with her global team, and she noticed that Phil from the UK was wearing a really funny sweater.
 "I wanted to comment on the sweater," Jeannie says to me, "but then I decided not to.
 I thought that might be too personal."
 Why, I thought to myself?
 If Phil wears a funny sweater he wants you to notice the sweater.
 It's almost rude to not acknowledge the sweater.
 What marvelous stories may be lurking behind that sweater?

 I began a call with my client Steve the other day with "How are things in Phoenix?"
-Steve responded by sharing his frustrations with the noise of new construction happening on his block.
-This allowed me to tell Steve about the new development going on in my part of Hollywood, and my involvements as the Board member of my neighborhood civic association.
+Steve responded by sharing his frustrations with people who refuse to wear masks.
+This allowed me to tell Steve about a business trip I had just been on, to a small town in a state where no one wore masks in public, and how unsettling this experience had been for me.
 My question prompted a richly personal start to our conversation.
 This start, of course, elevated the entire rest of the conversation!